Isaiah 46

 - Deuteronomy 33:27The eternal God is thy refuge, and underneath are the everlasting arms.The arms that hold and do not tire - the carrying of verses 3-4 in a single image.

-- Isaiah 40:11He shall gather the lambs with his arm, and carry them in his bosom.The same shepherd-carrying as verse 4 - the weak ones held against His chest, not driven.
+- Isaiah 40:11He shall gather the lambs with his arm, and carry them in his bosom.The same shepherd-carrying as verse 4 - the weak ones gathered and held against His chest.

 - Luke 15:5And when he hath found it, he layeth it on his shoulders, rejoicing.The Good Shepherd carrying the one that cannot walk home - verse 4 acted out.

-- Matthew 11:28Come unto me, all ye that labour and are heavy laden, and I will give you rest.The God who bears the burden rather than adding one - the invitation of the carrying God.
+- Matthew 11:28Come unto me, all ye that labour and are heavy laden, and I will give you rest.The God who bears the burden, lifting it away - the invitation of the carrying God.

 - Psalm 71:18Now also when I am old and greyheaded, O God, forsake me not.The prayer that verse 4 answers - the LORD's pledge to carry even to gray hair.